sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The ability to restrict access to the software assessment documents was later added as a criteria when owners of the software assessment documents at ESDC advised that they would only want the documents to be available to Government of Canada employees---------------------REF1.

-GCXchange was chosen as the platform that would best meet the above requirements---------------------REF2 and the [Software Assessments group](https://gcxgce.sharepoint.com/teams/1000219) page was developed on this platform for the pilot.
+GCxchange was chosen as the platform that would best meet the above requirements---------------------REF2 and the [Software Assessments group](https://gcxgce.sharepoint.com/teams/1000219) page was developed on this platform for the pilot.
 Within this group a document library was created that would only be accessible by group members.
 And membership of the group would only be allowed to GC employees.

 Through this Group page, members could see what documents have been shared by others, participate in discussions about software assessments and share their software assessment documents.
-Only unclassified content can be posted on GCXchange due to security limitations of the platform that existed at the time of the pilot.
+Only unclassified content can be posted on GCxchange due to security limitations of the platform that existed at the time of the pilot.

 ## Pilot Implementation and Results